Sending a Spacecraft to Interstellar Comet 2I/Borisov: Results

-For the V$\infty$ Leveraging Maneuver, an approximately 3 year heliocentric ellipse is followed, beginning and ending at Earth, with a Deep Space Maneuver (DSM) in between after around 1.5 years and with an aphelion distance of 3.2AU.
-This latter value is selected to ensure that the ellipse's major axis is equal to $1.0AU + 3.2AU = 4.2AU$, which corresponds to a time period of around 3 years, by Kepler's third law.
+For the $V_{\infty}$ Leveraging Maneuver, an approximately 3 year heliocentric ellipse is followed, beginning and ending at Earth, with a Deep Space Maneuver (DSM) in between after around 1.5 years and with an aphelion distance of 3.2 \hlreviewone{au}.
+This latter value is selected to ensure that the ellipse's major axis is equal to 1.0 \hlreviewone{au} + 3.2 \hlreviewone{au} = 4.2 \hlreviewone{au}, which corresponds to a time period of around 3 years, by Kepler's third law.
 After the return to Earth, a powered flyby is required to take the s/c to Jupiter whereupon the J-SO-2I leg of the trajectory continues as described above.
-The V$\infty$ Leveraging Maneuver is covered in detail in \cite{Sims1994AnalysisOV}.
+The $V_{\infty}$ Leveraging Maneuver is covered in detail in \cite{Sims1994AnalysisOV}.
 The overall mission trajectory can be abbreviated as E-DSM-E-J-7SR-2I.
 Table \ref{table:3SR} shows the results.

 A data summary for each of the encounters along this E-DSM-E-J-7SR-2I trajectory is provided in Table \ref{table:indirectparam}.
-As explained for the direct case above, the most important parameter for launch trajectory considerations is the value of DEC for the home planet which from Table \ref{table:indirectparam} has a negative value of \ang{-20.979}.
-A similar study conducted for the direct case can also be applied to this indirect case and a value of $\Psi$ of around \ang{136} is indicated.\\
+As explained for the direct case above, the most important parameter for launch trajectory considerations is the value of DEC for the home planet which from Table \ref{table:indirectparam} has a negative value of \ang{-20.979}. \hlreviewthree{This is of a magnitude less than that of the latitudes of the launch sites in Table \ref{table:launchers} and so the Earth escape trajectory is achievable by these launchers.}

-A secondary consideration along the interplanetary trajectory is the relative alignments of the s/c, the Earth and the Sun.
-In particular, the following two factors are relevant:

-\begin{enumerate} \item are there any periods where the spacecraft/Earth line-of-sight is obstructed by the sun? \item are there any periods where the spacecraft transits in front of the sun's disc? \end{enumerate}